About

 A quiet place to play.

-Tapbreak is a collection of simple games built around one idea: you should be able to open it on the subway, play something worthwhile, and close it before your stop — without creating an account or being nudged toward anything else.
+Tapbreak is a collection of simple games built around one idea: you should be able to take a five-minute break, play something worthwhile, and come back refreshed — without creating an account or being nudged toward anything else.

 How it works